AIDS report: Kids are lagging and COVID-19 is harming care

 “We’re very, very worried, profoundly worried,” about COVID-19 harming patients and efforts to curb the HIV, she said.

-A six-month interruption of HIV services in sub-Saharan Africa would mean 500,000 deaths, according to estimates by UNAIDS, the World Health Organization and the Bill & Melinda Gates Foundation.
+A six-month interruption of HIV services in sub-Saharan Africa would mean 500,000 deaths, according to estimates by UNAIDS, the WHO and the Bill & Melinda Gates Foundation.

 That would mean a return to death levels last seen in 2008, “and I think we have to admit, we just can’t allow that to happen,” said Hader, the UNAIDS official.